Tahquamenon Falls State Park, MichiganNational Parks & Nature

 Visit the Fact Shack

-Located at the Upper Falls, the Tahquamenon Falls Fact Shack is an excellent resource to learn more about the park's ecology, history, and various exploration options.
-Rangers also lead guided walks from here.
+Located within the park, the Tahquamenon Falls Fact Shack is an excellent resource for learning more about the park's natural history, wildlife, and exploration options.
+Wheelchairs are also available to borrow here.

 Best Time to Visit